renaissance-publishing/renaissance/content/chapters/06-other-nations.md

 #### Major Character: Mela, Tenna King

-Mela Tenna is the current king of the Kingdom of Tenna; his throne is in Hate's Hold (below).
+Mela Tenna is the current king of the Kingdom of Tennec; his throne is in Hate's Hold (below).
 He is the most powerful Eastern King, and the de facto head of their movement.

 He has openly declares his hatred of all non-Humans—including Haffa, as well as every Human citizen of the Commonwealth, whom he views as traitors.